Prithimpassa family: History

-Ali Sarwar Khan (1924-1995), He was the youngest child of Nawab Ali Haider Khan.
+Ali Sarwar Khan (1924–1995), He was the youngest child of Nawab Ali Haider Khan.
 Wife: Sahebzadi Syedatunnessa Begum, the eldest daughter of Nawab of Patna, India MLA Nawabzada Syed Mohammad Mehdi.
 He was twice MLA during his political tenure.
 They got married in 1948, October in Patna India in Bawli the Mansion of Nawabzada Syed Mohammad Mehdi.
 He had his education from St. Edmonds, Shillong and Aligarh University, India.
 He was a very conscientious and disciplined man and was a very good sportsman.
 In school he earned his name in boxing.
-In his father’s Estate he played a prominent and constructive role.
+In his father's Estate he played a prominent and constructive role.
 He was an accomplished hunter and was a consummate tea planter.
 During his early years he worked in Etah Tea Estate in 1951.
 He was twice Member of Constituent Assembly.
-The first time in 1970, December 9. and again in 1973.
+The first time, on 9 December 1970, and again in 1973.
 He was a freedom fighter and was in charge of the Tripura front.
 He set up the Muraicherra Tea Estate tea manufacturing factory at the Tea Estate.
 He died on 21 July 1995 in Dhaka.
-His son Ali Nadir Khan was a Historian and Social Worker.
+His son Ali Hamid Khan was a Historian and Social Worker.
 His other son Ali Wajid Khan was the Senior vice president of Kulaura Upazila Awami League.

-Genealogy

-The 12 Prithimpassa Nawab's are:
+Zamindars of Monraj

+The Zamindars of Monraj (মনরাজের জমিদার), also known as the Monraj Saheb family (মনরাজ সাহেব খান্দান), were the erstwhile aristocrats of Monraj village, Kulaura, Moulvibazar District, Bangladesh.
+The Zamindars of Monraj are a branch of the Prithimpassa family who were the erstwhile Nawabs of Longla.
+The family are Shia's.
+Some of the family have migrated to Overseas.

+Origin

+The Monraj Saheb family was founded by Nawabzada Ali Zafar Khan who was the second son of Nawab Qazi Muhammad Ali Khan of Prithimpassa and the younger brother of Nawab Gaus Ali Khan.
+The family's earliest recorded ancestor, Sakhi Salamat, was a Persian nobleman from Greater Khorasan. who had arrived in the Indian subcontinent at the end of the 15th century.
+After initially residing at the court of the Lodi sultans of Delhi, he later moved to Sylhet, where he was granted land in the Prithimpassa mouza (located in the pargana of Longla).